If He walked the earth today, how would Jesus reach out and respond to those who suffer from the aftereffects of trauma?

 “All you need is to have faith and you’ll be healed!”
 Have you ever had well-meaning Christians tell you this in the midst of your struggles?
 It’s a sentiment with good intentions, but it’s overly simplified.
 It can feel like they might as well say, “Just go step off the edge of that cliff.
 All you need is to have faith and you’ll fly!”

 Of course, it’s true that faith plays a major role in the healing process.
-In Mark 5:34, Jesus says that “your faith has made you whole,” and Paul claims in James 5:15 that “the prayer of faith will save the sick.”
+In Mark 5:34, Jesus says that “your faith has made you whole,” and James claims in James 5:15 that “the prayer of faith will save the sick.”

 But Jesus Himself was a proponent of medicine, stating in Mark 2:17, “It is not those who are healthy who need a physician, but those who are sick.”
 He gives validation to medicine as a component of healing for mankind.
 In fact, Luke, an apostle of Jesus and one of the writers of the Gospel, was a doctor.